developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 - The service provider is the service the user is trying to access, e.g., AWS Parameter Store.
-- The Open ID Connect identity provider is the service that authenticates the user, e.g., GitHub Actions (1).
-It can be a separate entity from the Identity Provider, but in our case, it is the same.
+- The OpenID Connect provider **and** identity provider is the service that authenticates the user, e.g., GitHub Actions (1).
+The OIDC provider can be a separate entity from the Identity Provider, but in our case, it is the same.
 { .annotate }

     1. GitHub Actions is an identity provider to each of the jobs running inside